 Adding a correction factor to JvM in addition to this model did not substantially improve the fit according to ΔAIC, suggesting that increasing maintenance costs is not a bioenergetic mechanism underlying hypoxia response in early life stages.
 In this model, egg buffer depletion is insensitive to changes in volume-specific maintenance costs, requiring a quadrupling to see a noticeable delay in hatching (Figure 4).
 Changing JvM has much greater effects on length later in life while failing to explain differences in length at the time of hatching (Figure 4).
-One way maintenance costs could increase under hypoxia is through additional activity related to ventilation and mobility (Thomas et al., 2019), but at the embryo stage very little activity is possible so it makes sense that the correction factor for maintenance doesn’t model the hypoxia effects well.
+One way that maintenance costs could increase under hypoxia is through additional activity related to ventilation and mobility (Thomas et al., 2019), but at the embryo stage very little activity is possible so it makes sense that the correction factor for maintenance doesn’t model the hypoxia effects well.
 A common response to hypoxia in fish embryos is premature hatching (Kamler, 2008) which could allow swimming escape responses that increase maintenance costs, but studies on chorion removal have shown that the increased mobility can improve growth despite hypoxia exposure (Ciuhandu et al., 2005; Ninness et al., 2006).
 In contrast, M. menidia embryos’ delayed growth and hatching do not appear to be related to elevated maintenance costs, and rearing them in hypoxia did not significantly change their oxygen consumption rates as may be expected if maintenance was elevated (Cross et al., 2019; Schwemmer et al., 2020).
 Some studies on fish responses to hypoxia suggest maintenance may drop temporarily due to the reduced capacity for aerobic metabolism at low DO levels.
 Maintenance rates may then be temporarily elevated after oxygen is restored because of recovery demands such as paying oxygen debt and removing or repairing damage from anaerobic byproducts (Thomas et al., 2019).
 If such fluctuations were occurring in the M. menidia offspring from this dataset, the net effect on maintenance was not discernible by our model.